borglab/gtsam.org/_posts/2019-11-07-lqr-control.md

 \begin{equation} \phi_2(x_1, u_1) = (Ax_1 + Bu_1)^T Q (Ax_1 + Bu_1)
 \label{eq:potential_simplified} \end{equation}

-The resulting factor graph is illustrated in [Figures 3b](#fig_eliminate_x_b)).
+The resulting factor graph is illustrated in [Figure 3b](#fig_eliminate_x_b).
+Note that the dynamics constraint is now represented by the bayes net factors shown as gray arrows.

 To summarize, we used the dynamics constraint to eliminate variable
-$x_2$ as well as the two factors marked in red, and replaced them with a new binary cost factor on $x_1$ and $u_1$, marked in blue.
+$x_2$ and the two factors marked in red, and we replaced them with a new binary cost factor on $x_1$ and $u_1$, marked in blue.
 <!-- ************** CONTROL ************** -->
 <a id="sec:elim_ctrl"></a>